ngnamquoc/random-pet-photo/README.md

 * **Compact Handler (Decoupled Indexing)**: Instead of building/updating index files during the main image upload, the system asynchronously invokes a compact-handler.
 This keeps upload latency low and isolates heavy I/O in a background task.
 * **Uniform Weights (for Random Selection)**: While the bonus spec allows per-image weighting, we defaulted to uniform weights to simplify shard structure, avoid floating-point precision issues in cumulative weights, and ensure fairness.
 The codebase is modular enough to later support weighted selection.
-* **Content-Addressed Keys**: Images are stored using SHA-256 hashes of the file contents to deduplicate uploads, enforce immutability, and avoid name collisions.
+* **UUID-Based Keys**: Images are stored using UUID v4 identifiers combined with labels (e.g., `cat/uuid.jpg`) to ensure uniqueness and avoid name collisions.
-* **Hierarchical Sharding**: A flat, 1-level sharding scheme stores keys into capped manifest files like `0.json.gz`, each holding up to 5,000 entries.
-This prevents any single file from growing unbounded and simplifies index maintenance, supporting scale and quick lookups.
+* **Distributed Database Simulation**: The system simulates a distributed database by splitting image metadata into multiple shards (`0.json.gz`, `1.json.gz`, etc.) with `index.json` serving as the metadata manager that tracks shard boundaries and cumulative counts for efficient random selection.

 ### Edge Cases Handled